redbooth/teambox/README.md

 - Copyright: (cc) 2009 Teambox Desarrollos S.L.

 GET ROLLING!
 -------

 Install missing gems:

-rake gems:install
+- rake gems:install

 Create Your Database

-rake db:create
+- rake db:create

 Run Migrations

-rake db:auto:migrate
+- rake db:auto:migrate

-Configure models/emailer.rb and replace _app.teambox.com_ for your own domain name.
+Edit config files

-Configure config/environment.rb and replace _app.teambox.com_ for your own domain name.
+- config/teambox.yml: replace the needed values for your own domain name.
-Configure config/environment.rb and enter your email settings for smtp_settings.
+- config/environment.rb: enter your email settings for smtp_settings.

+Run the server with ./script/server and go to http://localhost to start using Teambox!

 Plugins were using you need to know about